neon-bindings/website/docs/tooling.md

 ---
-id: configuration
+id: tooling
-title: Configuration
+title: Tooling
-sidebar_label: Configuration
+sidebar_label: Tooling
 ---

 Here is a list of tooling configuration for Neon projects